Amaimersion/google-docs-utils/README.md

 Return all nodes of all rendered lines which contains actual text of line.
 There is no point to change text of line through `textContent` or `innerText`, because these changes will be not recognized correctly.

+If text of single line contains various formatting (font, etc.), then it will be splitted into several nodes.
+For example, "some [Arial font] text [Roboto font]" will be splitted into two nodes, and "some text [Arial font]" will be represented as one node.
+So, length of [getLinesElements()](#getlineselements) not always equals to length of [getWordElements()](#getWordElements).

 ### getSelectionOverlayElements

 ```typescript